Skip links

 Thanks to the generosity of many donors, especially Guy and Betty Beatty, funds were raised to build a larger and better equipped facility.

-First, undeveloped land was set aside for the facility by Chief Dut, of Akot.
-Glenn Keyes and his team of architects from Charleston, SC donated their time to design the buildings.
+Undeveloped land was set aside for the facility by Chief Dut of Akot.
+A team of architects from Charleston, South Carolina, led by Glenn Keyes, donated their time to design the buildings.

-The team then purchased a brickmaking machine, a relatively new technology at the time which manufactures bricks using soil from the site with a small amount of cement.
-Under the direction of Daven Acker (US) and Peter Njenga (Kenya), dozens of local laborers constructed the facility over an eleven-month period.
+A modern brickmaking machine employing a relatively new technology was purchased.
+The machine manufactures bricks using soil from the site with a small amount of added cement.
+Under the direction of Daven Acker (U.S.) and Peter Njenga (Kenya), dozens of local laborers constructed the facility over an eleven-month period.

 South Sudan Hope and Health Akot Facility